Alan J. Hoffman

 - Defended a large national bank in a breach of contract action involving the sale of 12 bank branches following a Department of Justice-mandated divestiture of bank branches.
 Damages were sought against our client in the amount of $416 million; we obtained a summary judgment and won in a counterclaim, resulting in an award and recovery by our client.

 COMMUNITY SERVICE & AFFILIATIONS

 Mr. Hoffman is an active leader in the community.
-He serves as a board member of the Jewish Federation of Greater Philadelphia, and previously served as its vice president; a member of The Fellows of the American Bar Foundation; a member of the Leadership Council on Legal Diversity; a corporate executive board member of the Philadelphia Museum of Art; a member of the Board of Trustees for the National Museum of American Jewish History; a finance committee member of Select Greater Philadelphia; and a member of the Dilworth Plaza Steering Committee.
-In addition, Mr. Hoffman is one of the founders of the J. Willard O’Brien Villanova Inn of Court, where he served as president; served as the event chairman for the American Associates, Ben-Gurion University of the Negev; and was on the Transition Committee for Pennsylvania Governor Tom Corbett.
+He serves as a corporate executive board member of the Philadelphia Museum of Art; a member of The Fellows of the American Bar Foundation; a board member of the Jewish Federation of Greater Philadelphia, having previously served as its vice president; a member of the Leadership Council on Legal Diversity; a finance committee member of Select Greater Philadelphia; a member of the Philadelphia City Hall Dilworth Plaza Steering Committee; and a member of the Board of Trustees for the National Museum of American Jewish History.
+In addition, Mr. Hoffman is one of the founders of the J. Willard O’Brien Villanova Law School Inn of Court, where he served as president; served on the Transition Committee for Pennsylvania Governor Tom Corbett; and as the event chairman for the American Associates, Ben-Gurion University of the Negev.
 Mr. Hoffman is also frequently invited to speak on issues concerning the business of law in today’s marketplace.
-He was selected to participate in The National Symposium on Diversity in the Legal Profession presented by the Philadelphia Bar Association’s Office of Diversity.
-He served as a panelist for the plenary session, “A Vision for Collaboration,” which addressed the current state of diversity in the legal profession and the importance of collaboration to advance diversity and inclusion.
+He was selected to participate in The National Symposium on Diversity in the Legal Profession presented by the Philadelphia Bar Association’s Office of Diversity where he served as a panelist for the plenary session, “A Vision for Collaboration,” which addressed the current state of diversity in the legal profession and the importance of collaboration to advance diversity and inclusion.